 The mixed-use argument seeks to take some portion of the property outside one of these three sub-paragraphs.
 In Averdieck, the argument was that a portion of the grounds (the lane subject to the public right of way, plus arguably the burden the right of way placed on the surrounding grounds) was not 'garden or grounds' within section 116(1)(b) because of the public-access character and the maintenance obligations.
 The argument therefore engages the section 116(1)(b) "garden or grounds" question, not the section 116(1)(a) building question (the dwelling itself was unambiguously residential).

-The rate consequence of a successful mixed-use claim is substantial.
+The money at stake explains why these claims keep being made.
 On a £3 million purchase, residential SDLT is approximately £258,000 on the standard rates without the additional dwellings surcharge, computed under the residential band-by-band table.
 Mixed-use SDLT at the Table B non-residential rates (0% to £150,000; 2% £150,000 to £250,000; 5% above £250,000) is approximately £139,500 on a £3 million purchase.
 The difference is around £118,500 to £119,000, which closely matches the refund HMRC paid out on the Averdieck amended return.
-The full residential rate table also includes the 5% additional dwellings surcharge where the buyer already owns another residential property; the mixed-use reclassification disapplies the surcharge entirely (the surcharge applies only to residential property under Schedule 4ZA), so for second-home buyers the saving sought is even larger.
+If you already own another residential property, the residential figure also carries the 5% additional dwellings surcharge, and a mixed-use reclassification disapplies that surcharge entirely (it applies only to residential property under Schedule 4ZA), so the prize a refund firm dangles in front of a second home is larger still.

 The FTT's reasoning